foxnewsnetwork/tracago/README.md

 >favicon.ico must be generated
 >get some real bank accounts
 >confirm email domain naming issues
+>model and controller to create escrows from archived escrows

 Wednesday Jan 22
 1. replaced lorem ipsum in session and faq
 2. lorem ipsum replaced in usage page
+3. got the rest of the lorem ipsums

 Tuesday Jan 21
 1. edit and update for bank accounts